Offensive weapon: England and Wales

 The legislation further defines a "public place" under subsection 4:

 "In this section, 'public place' is taken to include any highway and any other premises or place to which at the material time the public have or are permitted to have access, whether on payment or otherwise."
 This is mirrored through R v Kane (1965).
-For example, any private property e.g. a person's home or personal vehicle, the area behind the sales counter of a petrol station, a fenced off building site or an office building would be not considered a public place because the public obviously do not have lawful access to such areas.
+For example, any private property e.g., a person's home or personal vehicle, the area behind the sales counter of a petrol station, a fenced off building site or an office building would be not considered a public place because the public do not have lawful access to such areas.
 This is because the Prevention of Crime Act 1953 only prohibits offensive weapons in a public place.

-A Constable may arrest without warrant any person whom he has reasonable cause to believe to be committing an offence under subsection (1) of section 1, if the Constable is not satisfied as to that person's identity or place of residence, or has reasonable cause to believe that it is necessary to arrest him in order to prevent the commission by him of any other offence in the course of committing which an offensive weapon might be used.
+A Constable may arrest without warrant any person whom he has reasonable cause to believe to be committing an offence under subsection (1) of section 1, if the Constable is not satisfied as to that person's identity or place of residence, or has reasonable cause to believe that it is necessary to arrest him to prevent the commission by him of any other offence in the course of committing which an offensive weapon might be used.

 List of offensive weapons

 Section 141 of the Criminal Justice Act 1988 creates the Either way offence of "any person who manufactures, sells or hires or offers for sale or hire, exposes or has in his possession for the purpose of sale or hire, or lends or gives to any other person, a weapon to which this section applies".
 These weapons are listed below.

 As of May 2019, Part 4 Section 46 the Offensive Weapons Act 2019 added subparagraph 1A to Section 141 of the Criminal Justice Act 1988 which created the summary offence of possession of the following offensive weapons "in private" (as defined below):

-The weapons this section applies to relate to are listed under Schedule 1 of the Criminal Justice Act 1988 (Offensive Weapons) Order 1988.
+The weapons this section relates to are listed under Schedule 1 of the Criminal Justice Act 1988 (Offensive Weapons) Order 1988.
 Exemptions are provided for weapons over 100 years old from the time of the offence as well as crossbows and anything under the Firearms Act 1968.
 Section 141(4) creates an offence of importation any weapon to which this section applies.
 The list as it currently stands is: